proophsoftware/event-machine/docs/tutorial/part_II.md

 - `process` tells Event Machine that the following description is for the given command name.
 - `withNew/withExisting` tells Event Machine which aggregate handles the command and if the aggregate exists already or a new one should be created.
 - `identifiedBy` tells Event Machine which message payload property should be used to identify the responsible aggregate.
-Every command send to the aggregate and every event yielded by the aggregate should contain this property
+Every command sent to the aggregate and every event yielded by the aggregate should contain this property
-- `handle` takes a callable as argument which is the aggregate method responsible for handling the command defined in `process`.
+- `handle` takes a callable argument which is the aggregate method responsible for handling the command defined in `process`.
 We use the callable array syntax of PHP which can be analyzed by modern IDEs like PHPStorm for auto completion and refactorings.
-- `recordThat` tells event machine which event is yielded by the aggregate's command handling method.
+- `recordThat` tells Event Machine which event is yielded by the aggregate's command handling method.

 If we try again to send the GraphQL `AddBuilding` command we get a new error: